bitfloat/bitfield/README.md

 returning boolean values (each using one bit) or functions returning a small set of cases (using the corresponding number of bits).

-In essence, `queuebee` allows you to encapsulate a diverse range of information into a single value, like a column in a table or a raster layer.
+In essence, `queuebee` allows you to capture a diverse range of information into a single value, like a column from table or a raster layer from a data cube.
 This is beneficial not only for reporting quality metrics, provenance, or other metadata but also for simplifying the reuse of ancillary data in script-based workflows.

 ## Installation